Iqbolshoh/javascript-xo-game/README.md

 - **Draw Detection:** If the game ends in a draw, a message is displayed.
 - **Play Again:** A restart button is provided to reset the game and play again.

-## Files

-- **index.html:** The main HTML file containing the structure of the game.
-- **style.css:** The CSS file for styling the game board and elements.
-- **script.js:** The JavaScript file that handles the game logic and interactivity.

-## How to Play

-1. Open the `index.html` file in your browser.
-2. The first player clicks on any cell to place an "X".
-3. The second player clicks on an empty cell to place an "O".
-4. The game alternates between "X" and "O" until a player wins or the game ends in a draw.
-5. If a player wins, the winning cells will be highlighted, and a message will appear.
-6. Click the "Play Again" button to restart the game.

 ## Installation

 To set up and run the XO Game on your local machine: